-Find three Kickstarter projects that haven't closed yet and that you find particularly engaging, promising, whatever.
-Be prepared to present them to the class and make an argument for what's special and deserving of attention therein (in 5-10 minutes total).
+Find a Kickstarter project that hasn't closed yet, that addresses our wants or desires or needs in some way, and that you find particularly engaging, promising, funny, sad, whatever.
+Be prepared to present it to the class and make an argument for what's special and deserving of attention therein (in 5-10 minutes).

-After these presentations, you'll use class responses and discussions to choose ONE of these Kickstarter projects to use for the assignments below throughout the rest of the semester.
+After these presentations, you'll use class responses and discussions to choose ONE of these Kickstarter projects to use for the assignments below.

-1. in conjunction with the Present Future
+1. in conjunction with the Actual World

-Pull together the information the Kickstarter pitch gives you.
+a.
+Pull together the information the pitch gives you.
 What need or desire is the project addressing?
 What do the different levels tell you of the organizers' expectations of audience?
 What do the actual numbers of backers at each level tell you?
 Do you think it will be funded?
 Why or why not?
-Prepare this as a presentation to the rest of the class (with slides, etc.).
+Write this up as a report to be presented to the rest of the class (with slides, etc.).